 CEAS provides curricular initiatives, faculty development, student support, conferences, symposia, exhibitions, performances, and electronic publications.
 The Center supports interdisciplinary teaching and the creation of new East Asian language and culture courses.
 It also offers academic and career advising, study abroad support, and scholarships and awards for both undergraduate and graduate students.
 For teachers and students in regional schools it offers classroom visits, instructional resources, and teacher workshops.
 For the community we provide a wide variety of programming and activities with East Asian content.

 The KU East Asian Library is the key East Asian resource in the Great Plains region.
 As of June 2013, the total holdings of the East Asia Library consisted of approximately 330,000 items, including 287,728 print volumes, 29,209 ebooks, and 13,182 other materials.
 Journal and eJournal titles include 4,746 in Chinese, 1,419 in Japanese, and 5,069 in Korean.
 The East Asian Library is among the top 20 collections in the U.S. and 10th among public funded collections.
 The catalog is accessible on-line.
 Two professional East Asian bibliographers, one in Chinese and Korean and one in Japanese, assist faculty, students, and visitors, and maintain outreach internet sites.

 CEAS's professional Outreach Coordinator develops materials and arranges a rich array of programs for school, civic, business, and government groups.
-She conducts workshops, organizes conferences, arranges visits to KU, maintains the CEAS Speakers Bureau, and oversees the student production of the newsletter.
+She conducts workshops, organizes conferences, and visits community groups.
 She also works closely with the education departments of KU and regional museums, the Kansas City Zoo, and the Lied Center (performing arts).